 Trinidad & Tobago Calypso Carnival

 The twin island republic of Trinidad and Tobago (T&T), the most southerly islands in the Caribbean, celebrate Carnival as part of their multicultural history.
 After Boxing Day, it seems the entire nation focuses on dance lessons, costume making, the artistry of masks, music rehearsals in preparation for Panorama (the steel pan orchestra play-offs) and Soca dancing.
 Each week in January and February brings new events and contests, leading up to a Junior Panorama Steel Drum play off and Junior King & Queen of Carnival competitions.
 From dawn on J’Ouvert or Carnival Monday — when parade-goers slather themselves in chocolate, mud and oil paint — through the night of Mardi Gras (Carnival Tuesday), the festival unites local and foreign communities in celebrating a proud Caribbean tradition.

 Quebec City, Canada Frozen Carnaval

 A chilly Carnival it’ll be in the “snow capital of the world,” but it’s one any winter lover won’t want to miss.
-Annually from late January to mid-February, Quebec City presents its cold-weather joie de vivre to the world with an incredible array of snow games and activities.
+This year from Febrary 7-16, 2020, Quebec City presents its cold-weather joie de vivre to the world with an incredible array of snow games and activities.
 From ice slides to dog sleds, extreme canoeing to marathon skating, the Quebecois definitely know how to throw one fun and frost-filled Carnaval and they’ve been doing it for over 60 years!
 Le Bonhomme, the official Carnaval snowman mascot, welcomes festival-goers to his magical abode — a spectacularly illuminated ice palace, complete with heated terraces, ice bar and an outdoor dance party in the snow.
 Kids will have a blast snow tubing down one of three corridors, taking rides in a horse-drawn sleigh, or partaking in any one of the wide variety of activities available to young and old.
 And don’t forget to sample the cold-weather inspired food.
 Sweetened snow and heated wine make for tasty treats after relaxing at the outdoor hot tubs and sauna.
 For more information and schedule of events visit the official Quebec City Carnaval website